TerexitariusStomp/Know-Your-Hacker/README.md

 ```

 The folder `Docs` holds a small gitbook.
-The folder `Frontend` holds the Frontend
+The folder `Fronto` holds the Frontend
 The folder `Playground` is our Playground to Discover
+The folder `Contractos` holds the contract